Skip to content

 How will students work on their mind map assignments?

-Once students will click on the assignment from itslearning for the first time, they will be able to:
+When students click on the assignment in itslearning for the first time, they will be able to:

 • Start the assignment (1).